rvennam/istio101/workshop/exercise-3/README.md

     ```shell
     ibmcloud resource service-instance-create my-tone-analyzer-service tone-analyzer lite us-south -g default
     ```

     > If the previous command errors, it might be due to your resource group name.
+Try -g Default rather than default

-See all resource groups by running `ibmcloud resource groups`.
+    > See all resource groups by running `ibmcloud resource groups`.
 If it fails due to the region, try `au-syd` rather than `us-south`.

 1. Create the service key for the Tone Analyzer service.
 This command should output the credentials you just created.
 You will need the value for **apikey** & **url** later.